luisarizmendi/edge-demos/demos/microshift/README.md

 oc create -f ../../APPs/motioneye/k8s/motioneye-deployment.yaml
 ```

-Once that's done you can use `oc get pod -n motioneye` and check when the POD is in `running` state.
+Once that's done you can run `oc get pod -n motioneye` and check when the POD is in `running` state.

-4. Create the service and the Route.
+4. Create the Kubernetes Service and the Route.
 In this case the [service manifest](../../APPs/motioneye/k8s/motioneye-service.yaml) also createsa nodeport but if you want to use it for testing propuses remember to open the tcp port by running ` sudo firewall-cmd  --add-port=31180/tcp && sudo firewall-cmd  --add-port=31180/tcp`.

 ```
 oc create -f ../../APPs/motioneye/k8s/motioneye-service.yaml